 Mobilis is a pass for one calendar day.
 The price depends on the zones where you intend to travel; if you plan to stay within the city, a Zone 1 pass is all you need.

-The electronic Navigo weekly and monthly passes come in "two zones" or "all zones" versions.
+The electronic Navigo passes come in several versions.
 They're intended for Paris residents, but anyone can buy them.

 For more information on these and other tickets, see the RATP's Travel passes and prices page.